-For your existing notes to be tendered effectively, the exchange agent must receive a valid agent's message through DTC's Automatic Tender Offer Program, or ATOP, or a letter of transmittal and other required documents before the expiration date.
-Delivery of the existing notes shall be made by book-entry transfer in accordance with the procedures described below.
+For your existing notes to be tendered effectively, the exchange agent must receive a valid agent's message through ATOP or a letter of transmittal and other required documents before the expiration date.
+Delivery of the existing notes shall be made by bookentry transfer in accordance with the procedures described below.
 Confirmation of the book-entry transfer must be received by the exchange agent before the expiration date.